CN 148231 X - Refrigerator BEKO - Free user manual and instructions

 14- Ionizer Indicator Light

-15-Energy Saving Mode
+15- Energy Saving Mode

-16-Key Lock Mode
+16- Key Lock Mode

 Door Open Warning

-A audio warning signal will be given when the fridge compartment door of your product is left open for at least 1 minute.
+An audio warning signal will be given when the fridge compartment door of your product is left open for at least 1 minute.
 This audio signal will mute when any button on the indicator is pressed or when the door is closed.

 Dual cooling system:

 Your refrigerator is equipped with two separate cooling systems to cool the fresh food compartment and freezer compartment.
 Thus, air in the fresh food compartment and freezer compartment do not get mixed.
-Thanks to these two separate cooling systems, cooling speed is much higher then other refrigerators.
+Thanks to these two separate cooling systems, cooling speed is much higher than other refrigerators.
 Odors in the compartments do not get mixed.
-Also additional power saving is provided since the defrosting is performed individually.
+Also, additional power saving is provided since the defrosting is performed individually.

 Freezing fresh food